Ivica85/loto.system/README.md

 The "lotto system" project is a classic example of a game of chance.
-Registered users can add their valid credit cards, which they can use to purchase/replenish credit, and thus take randomly generated lotto tickets.
+Registered users can add their credit cards, which they can use to purchase/replenish credit, and buy randomly generated lotto tickets.
-The drawing is once a week, and if the competitor has more than 3 hits, he can get a part of the prize.
+The drawing is once a week, and depending on the user's number of hits, the prize is determined.